 You can certainly add eggs to this salad.
 However, if you want to eat it in more than one day, I think it’s better to leave out the egg.
 I actually prefer it without eggs, but I still include a note about adding eggs at the end of the recipe.
 I hope you will like it and happy Mother’s Day to all the moms in the world!

-Some Asian salad recipes you may be interested in:
+Some Vietnamese salad recipes you may be interested in:

 1/3cupdiced Vietnamese pork sausage(or ham, regular sausage)

 salt and pepper to taste

 Rate this recipe!

 Wash potatoes and carrot.
 Cut carrot in half crosswise.

 Put potatoes and carrot into a pot, fill with enough cold water to cover them.
 Add salt, bring the pot to a boil and then reduce the heat to low.
 Cover the pot with a lid and boil potatoes and carrot in simmering water until they are tender, 10 - 20 minutes depending on the size of your potatoes and carrot.
 When they are tender, remove them from the pot, set aside and let cool a little bit.

 Add green peas and just enough water to cover them in a small saucepan.
 Turn on the heat and after 3 - 5 minutes, when the peas are tender, remove them from the saucepan and let them cool.

 When the potatoes and carrot are cool enough to handle, discard the skin and cube them.
 Place diced potatoes and carrots into a large bowl.